 12.1 Prisoner’s Dilemma

 The Prisoner’s Dilemma is a topic in game theory, but it’s not the fun kind of game.
 Instead, it is the kind of game that sheds light on human motivation and behavior.
-Here is the presentation of the dilemma from http://en.wikipedia.org/wiki/Prisoner's_dilemma:
+Here is the presentation of the dilemma from Wikipedia (https://thinkcomplex.com/pd):

 Two members of a criminal gang are arrested and imprisoned.
 Each prisoner is in solitary confinement with no means of communicating with the other.
-The prosecutors lack sufficient evidence to convict the pair on the principal charge.
-They hope to get both sentenced to a year in prison on a lesser charge.
+The prosecutors lack sufficient evidence to convict the pair on the principal charge, but they have enough to convict both on a lesser charge.
 Simultaneously, the prosecutors offer each prisoner a bargain.
 Each prisoner is given the opportunity to either: (1) betray the other by testifying that the other committed the crime, or (2) cooperate with the other by remaining silent.
 The offer is:

 With this set of punishments, it is tempting to say that the players should cooperate, that is, that both should remain silent.
 But neither agent knows what the other will do, so each has to consider two possible outcomes.
 First, looking at it from A’s point of view:

-And because the game is symmetric, this analysis is the same from B’s point of view.
-No matter what A does, B would be better off defecting.
+No matter what B does, A is better off defecting.
+And because the game is symmetric, this analysis is the same from B’s point of view: no matter what A does, B is better off defecting.

 In the simplest version of this game, we assume that A and B have no other considerations to take into account.
 They can’t communicate with each other, so they can’t negotiate, make promises, or threaten each other.
 And they consider only the immediate goal of minimizing their sentences; they don’t take into account any other factors.